byuibigdata/FLC_Model_Explainers-2/README.md

 # Model Explainer Example Derek LIME
-The LIME model explainer creates explanations for models which answer the question, "Why can I trust this model?"
+The LIME (Local Interpretable Model-Agnostic) model explainer creates explanations for models which answer the question, "Why can I trust this model?"
 It does this by providing detailed breakdowns of each decision.
 Below is an example of using the LIME model explainer to analyze a sentiment analysis project on a group of newsgroup posts about religion.

 ```python
 from __future__ import print_function